divyangM1/My-Favourite-Tunes/README.md

 # MyFavouriteTunes - A Music Catalogue
-MyFavouriteTunes is a dynamic music catalog application developed using Python, Django, Bootstrap, and more.
+MyFavouriteTunes is a dynamic music catalog application developed using Python, Django, Bootstrap, Javascript.
 This project showcases a robust framework and incorporates user-centric features for an enhanced music exploration experience.

 ## Key Features